bspokeit/icure-scan/README.md

    make run
    ```

    Under the hood, this command will start a Docker container from a CouchDB 3 Docker image.
-Don't forget to create the \_user database.
+The first time, setup the DB a a single node.

-2. To populate the database with the minimal required content, you can run the icc-api tests (with the icc-api/test/setup/setup.utils.ts) fully uncommented.
-There you will find the user, hcp and related keys required to get setup.
+2. To populate the database with the minimal required content, you can run the icc-api tests (with the icc-api/test/setup/setup.utils.ts) t There you will find the user, hcp and related keys required to get setup.
 The code is available from https://github.com/bspokeit/icc-api/tree/in_memory_localstorage_support (see below from more details about the icc-api).

 ### The backend